apexfarm/ApexQuery/README.md

 FROM Account
 ```

-Without query chaining, the following code can achieve the same result.
+Without query chaining, the following code achieves the same result:

 ```java
 public with sharing class AccountQuery extends Query {